syncfusion-content/javascript-docs/js/Schedule/Customization.md

 ## Customized Appointment window

-* You can display your own customized appointment window instead of the default appointment window while double-clicking on the cells.
+* You can display your own customized appointment window instead of the default appointment window while double-clicking the cells.
 To achieve this, you can use the event **appointmentWindowOpen**.

 * The customized window is designed with the dialog control separately.

-This example explains you on how to add the customized appointment window using the following code example.
+This example explains you on how to add the customized appointment window by using the following code example.